csparkresearch/csparkresearch.github.io/kuttypyplus.md

                 <div class="service-content">
                     <h3>C Code IDE</h3>

                     <p>The KuttyPy IDE on your laptop comes with over 50 example codes in C and Assembly to teach you the fundamentals.
 AVR-GCC is used to compile code, and the IDE uploads it.
-Also compatible with the Arduino IDE.
+Compatible with the Arduino IDE.
                     </p>
                     <div class="">
                         <img src="assets/kpimages/kuttypy.webp"